Medical Information

 Adherence to daily dosing of Alhemo® is important to maintain protection against bleeding.
 This is especially important during the initial 4 weeks of treatment to ensure a correct maintenance dose is established.

-aIf concizumab-mtci plasma concentration remains below 200 ng/mL at 2 consecutive measurements, the benefits of continued Alhemo® treatment should be evaluated vs the potential risk of bleeding events, and alternative therapies if available should be considered.
+aIf concizumab-mtci plasma concentration remains below 200 ng/mL at two consecutive measurements, evaluate the benefits of continued Alhemo® treatment versus the potential risk of bleeding events, and consider alternative therapies, if available.

 ELISA=Enzyme-Linked Immunosorbent Assay; TFPI=tissue factor pathway inhibitor.